Blond Ambition World Tour: Commercial performance

 The tour was attended by 800,000 people around the world, with initial reports of a US$19 million gross.
 The first three concerts at Japan's Chiba Marine Stadium were attended by 35,000 people each, grossing US$4.5 million.
 All her Japanese concerts had sold out within days of the tickets going on sale, earning the star US$37 million just from the Japanese leg of her tour.
 In North America, 482,832 tickets were sold in the first two hours during the pre-sale, grossing US$14 million.
 The first four dates alone were reported to have grossed almost US$1.5 million.
-In Los Angeles, the tour set a record at the Memorial Sports Arena; tickets for the first three concerts were sold out in 45 minutes, and grossed US$456,720 dollars, becoming the highest grossing musical event of all time in the history of the arena.
+In Los Angeles, the tour set a record at the Memorial Sports Arena; tickets for the first three concerts were sold out in 45 minutes, and grossed US$456,720, becoming the highest grossing musical event of all time in the history of the arena.
 The proceeds of the last American date in New Jersey, over US$300,000, were donated to the nonprofit organization amfAR; the show was dedicated to Madonna's friend Keith Haring who died of AIDS.